-This STANDARD CONTRACT (“Contract”) is agreed to between the State of Michigan (the “State”) and [Insert Company Name] (“Contractor”), a [Insert State & Entity Status, e.g., a Michigan corporation or a Texas limited liability company].
+This STANDARD CONTRACT (“Contract”) is agreed to between the State of Michigan (the “State”) and Mettler-Toledo, Rainin LLC (“Contractor”), a Limited Liability Company.
 This Contract is effective on October 1, 2023 (“Effective Date”), and unless terminated, will expire on September 30, 2027 (the “Term”).
+The State and Contractor are referred to herein collectively as the "Parties" and individually as a "Party".

-This Contract may be renewed for up to six additional one-year period(s).
-Renewal is at the sole discretion of the State and will automatically extend the Term of this Contract.
-The State will document its exercise of renewal options via Contract Change Notice.
+This Contract may be renewed for up to six additional one-year period(s) upon parties mutual written agreement.
+The Parties will document its exercise of renewal options via Contract Change Notice.

 The parties agree as follows:

 Duties of Contractor.
-Contractor must perform the services and provide the deliverables (the “Contract Activities”) described in a Statement of Work, the initial Statement of Work is attached as Schedule A – Statement of Work.
+Contractor must perform the services and provide the deliverables (the “Contract Activities”) described in a Statement of Work, the initial Statement of Work is attached as Schedule A – Statement of Work which has been mutually agreed by both parties in writing.
 An obligation to provide delivery of any commodity is considered a service and is a Contract Activity.

 Contractor must furnish all labor, equipment, materials, and supplies necessary for the performance of the Contract Activities unless otherwise specified in a Statement of Work.

-Contractor must: (a) perform the Contract Activities in a timely, professional, safe, and workmanlike manner consistent with standards in the trade, profession, or industry; (b) meet or exceed the performance and operational standards, and specifications of the Contract; (c) provide all Contract Activities in good quality, with no material defects; (d) not interfere with the State’s operations; (e) obtain and maintain all necessary licenses, permits or other authorizations necessary for the performance of the Contract; (f) cooperate with the State, including the State’s quality assurance personnel, and any third party to achieve the objectives of the Contract; (g) return to the State any State-furnished equipment or other resources in the same condition as when provided when no longer required for the Contract; (h) assign to the State any claims resulting from state or federal antitrust violations to the extent that those violations concern materials or services supplied by third parties toward fulfillment of the Contract; (i) comply with all State physical and IT security policies and standards which will be made available upon request; and (j) provide the State priority in performance of the Contract except as mandated by federal disaster response requirements.
+Contractor must: (a) perform the Contract Activities in a timely, professional, safe, and workmanlike manner consistent with standards in the trade, profession, or industry; (b) meet the performance and operational standards, and mutually agreed specifications of the Contract; (c) provide all Contract Activities in good quality, with no material defects; (d) not interfere with the State’s operations; (e) obtain and maintain all necessary licenses, permits or other authorizations necessary for the performance of the Contract; (f) cooperate with the State, including the State’s quality assurance personnel, and any third party to achieve the objectives of the Contract; (g) return to the State any State-furnished equipment or other resources in the same condition as when provided when no longer required for the Contract; (h) assign to the State any claims resulting from state or federal antitrust violations to the extent that those violations concern materials or services supplied by third parties toward fulfillment of the Contract; (i) comply with all applicable State physical and IT security policies and standards, provided which will be made available to Contractor prior in writing; and (j) provide the State priority in performance of the Contract except as mandated by federal disaster response requirements.
 Any breach under this paragraph is considered a material breach.

 Contractor must also be clearly identifiable while on State property by wearing identification issued by the State, and clearly identify themselves whenever making contact with the State.